MythTV/packaging/android/Readme.md

 BUNDLESIGN="--sign $KEYSTORE $KEYALIAS --storepass $KEYSTOREPASSWORD"
 ```

    * Optionally add these lines to buildrc.
 The ARM64 value can be set to 0 or 1 to build 32-bit or 64-bit packages.
+The API level can be set to 21 or 24, however for Android 5 it needs to be set at 21.
+21 and 24 both work for later versions of android.

 ```
 ARM64=0
-ANDROID_NATIVE_API_LEVEL=24
+ANDROID_NATIVE_API_LEVEL=21
 ```

    * If you want to override schema mismatch processing (at your own risk)